 David D. Arnold began his public service career in 1975 in his home state of Michigan as a program budget analyst with the Michigan Department of Labor.
 At Washington, D.C.’s National Governors Association, he handled intergovernmental relations in the areas of employment, housing, and economic development.
 He later served as executive director of the Coalition of Northeastern Governors, a regional think tank and policy institute.

-Arnold serves on the board of the World Affairs Council of Northern California.
-He is also a frequent public speaker on issues of governance and development in Asia-Pacific.
+Arnold serves on the boards of Give2Asia, a philanthropic intermediary established by The Asia Foundation, and the World Affairs Council of Northern California.
+He is also a member of World Learning’s Global Advisory Council and the International Advisory Council of the American University of Beirut.
+He is a frequent public speaker on issues of governance, international relations, and regional development in Asia.